-In general, what you pay for medical care is based on what kind of care you get, where you get your care, and whether you go to a network or a non-network provider.
-Generally, no Plan benefits are payable for medical care if you don't use a Green or Blue Network provider (see page D-4 for more information about limited exceptions).
-You will usually pay less if you use a Green Network provider.
+In general, what you pay for medical care is based on which medical option you enroll in, what kind of care you get, where you get your care, and whether you go to a network or a non-network provider.
+For example, you pay less if you use an urgent care center instead of going to the emergency room for non-emergency care.